phortx/riven/README.md

 # Riven

-Converts GitHub Flavored Markdown files to PDFs!
+Riven converts Markdown files to PDFs!
 Write documentations, books, reports and documents with your editor.
 Publish them as PDF!
 It's that simple and even more powerful.

 Feature highlights:

+- Riven Extended Markdown (it's GitHub Flavored Markdown but with more features!)
-- Riven Extended Markdown featuring includes: Structure you work!
+- Includes: Structure you work!
 - Generates well readable, optimized, beautiful looking PDFs
 - Style your PDF via CSS
 - Define a special and nice looking cover page